nefarius/docs.nefarius.at/docs/projects/ViGEm/End-of-Life.md

 ### What is any of this?
 Why are these warning appearing?
 Why were these things installed on my PC?

-At some point, you (or someone who uses your computer) directly installed one of the mentioned products, or maybe used _another_ software that automatically installed them for you.
+At some point, you (or someone who uses your computer) directly installed one of our products, or maybe used _another_ software that automatically installed them for you.

 These products are legit and harmless, used along gamepads/game controllers related apps.
 They are: